sdziallas/comp55/docs/labs/Supplemental/lucidchart.md

 ![blank canvas for uml diagrams](https://user-images.githubusercontent.com/101157079/223921908-3c754b43-11ca-4193-9d96-e9e9951520d3.png)

-However, for different projects and chart types you can go to the templates option which will open many different kinds of graphs that might be useful for any projects
+However, for different projects and chart types you can go to the templates option which will open many different kinds of graphs that might be useful for any project.

 ![Lucid chart templates](https://user-images.githubusercontent.com/101157079/223922666-cc2c5656-6eb6-4741-9cb2-de53b756526a.png)